Anna Sale: Who knows about your student loan debt?

 AS: And when you think about what you want for them when they finish high school, what do you think about?

 V: Um, not this [laughs].
-That scares me honestly, and I feel like there's no way to explain this to—I mean maybe there is—but there's no way to, um, to explain this to a child.
+That - that - it scares me honestly, and I feel like there's no way to explain this to—I mean maybe there is—but there's no way to, um, to explain this to a child.
 I mean how do you say to a kid, "I don't know if you should go to college," or "Yes you should, but you need - ."
 I feel really in-equipped to talk to my kids about it because I'm doing such a poor job of managing it.

 Dena: My name is Dena.
 You had asked how student loan debt has impacted your life, which is such a huge topic for me and my husband.
 We've been out of college for ten years, and we have had some very difficult times, where we did not know how to pay for...[chokes up]...sorry, this is really emotional, god, who knew?
 We haven't known how to pay for groceries or gas, or um, you know, we felt like we were being really bad parents [crying].
-So anyway, we're in a better place now but still, looking at it, we do the math, and we're going to have student debt until our son is graduating from college.
+So anyway, we're at a better place now but still, looking at it, we do the math, and we are going to have student debt until our son is graduating from college.
 I mean, we're gonna be like, you know, 60 years old by the time we're out from under this.
 And so you sort of feel lost, and like you totally screwed up somehow.
 Because you just, like, couldn't figure it out.
-And the rest of the world is making money and paying their bills, and there's this subculture of individuals that are book smart and world stupid.
+And the rest of the world is making money and they're paying their bills, and there's this subculture of individuals that are book smart and world stupid.
 Or at least, that's how it feels, because you're struggling so much to make ends meet and it just doesn't make sense because that's not what we were told.
 We were told that doors would open, and you would get a good job.

 AS: Did your parents know you weren’t paying?